Xilinx/inference-server/main/_sources/architecture.rst.txt

 Batching is a technique used in hardware to improve throughput performance.
 Batching groups multiple smaller requests from the user into one large request to improve the performance of hardware accelerators.
 However, user requests at the software application level are usually not conveniently available as complete batches as they come one at a time.
-The Server incorporates batching as a transparent step in the pipeline that groups all incoming requests, independent of the source of the original request from the client (see :numref:`architecture_detailed`).
+The Server incorporates batching as a transparent step in the pipeline that groups all incoming requests, independent of the source of the original request from the client (see :numref:`architecture_detail`).
 The implementations of the batchers are in ``src/proteus/batching``.

 The base batcher class defines a common interface for all batcher implementations and has some basic common properties.